nfdi4plants/nfdi4plants.knowledgebase/src/docs/implementation/ArcCommanderManual/05_Study.md

 - To get detailed information about a specific entry use `arc s publication get`.
 If no arguments are specified an editor will request the study identifier and doi to print all registered information into the shell.

 ### 5.6.2 Editing publication information
-- A publication can be edited using arc s publication edit.
+- A publication can be edited using `arc s publication edit`.
   - If no further arguments are specified an editor opens, that asks for the study identifier and publication doi that should be edited.
   - If the publication exists, another editor opens with information already known for the respective publication.
 The required values can be edited.
 - Instead of using the editor, the following command can be used.
 To circumvent editor pop ups, not `arc s publication edit`, but `arc s publication update` must be used: